jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/01_Building_the_AGL_Image.md

 It is critical that you specify the correct options and configurations for the build before executing the `bitbake` command.
 The previous sections in the "Image Development Workflow" have treated this setup in a generic fashion.
-AGL has both `Qt` based and `HTML5` based IVI demos, where in the build process is almost the same except few changes in the build enviroment.
+AGL has both `Qt` based and `HTML5` based IVI demos, where the build process is almost the same except for a few changes in the build environment.

 This section, provides links to topics with instructions needed to create images for three types of supported platforms and for emulation/virtualization using Quick